IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > To give effect to the right of access to information, States parties should **proactively put in the public domain Government information of public interest**.[^80]

-Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.

 CEDAW reporting provides detailed information about a State's response to their human rights obligations to women.